 It's only when all of these conditions are met will the lender issue what's called a "clear to close," meaning you've got a firm commitment regarding VA mortgage financing.
 From there, it's on to closing day and getting the keys to your new home!
 An exciting step in every person's life.

 The confusion behind loan preapproval undoubtedly spurs from the word "approval."
 Many times, borrowers hear this keyword and the rest fades away.
 Additionally, it's possible there are some mortgage companies out there that don't do a good enough job of ensuring that veterans have a clear understanding of the difference.

 When searching for your new home, never forget that your preapproval will come with conditions, and if these conditions are not met, your loan could fall through - resulting in loss of the property, time spent on the process and your hard-earned money.

-To protect yourself from incurring any losses, in the case that your preapproval is voided, make sure any purchase agreement you sign includes a condition covering your earnest money.
+To protect yourself from incurring any losses, in the case that your preapproval is voided, make sure any purchase agreement you sign includes a contingency covering your earnest money.
 Many sellers want prospective borrowers to put up earnest money, which is similar to a good faith deposit showing they're serious about buying the property.

 Without that contingency, you can lose a significant chunk of change if one of the preapproval conditions isn't met.

 For additional information on preapproval, see this Guide to Preapproval from Veterans United and save yourself time, complaints on the process and money out of your pocket.